jozanza/turbo-docs/docs/quick-start.md

 sh -c "$(curl -sSfL https://turbo.computer/install.sh)"
 ``````

 ?> The installer may ask for your password to place the command in /usr/local/bin.
-Alternatively, download it from https://turbo.computer/turbo-cli and manually move it there.
-Currently, precompiled `turbo-cli` binaries are available for macOS only.
-For other platforms, contact [@jozanza](https://twitter.com/jozanza) on Twitter.
+If you don't want to do this, you can manually download the [Mac OS ARM (64-bit)](https://turbo.computer/bin/aarch64-apple-darwin/turbo-cli) or [Linux x86 (64-bit)](https://turbo.computer/bin/x86_64-unknown-linux-gnu/turbo-cli) builds and move them to that directory.
+If you need a binary for another platform, contact [Turbo](https://twitter.com/makegamesfast) on Twitter.

 Verify the installation with: